hilmij/WooliesX/README.md

 http://functionapp20180414071532.azurewebsites.net/api/trolleyCalculator

 Notes:
 - There is an issue in the test app.
 Instead of calling "trolleyCalculator" it calls "trolleyCalculator/trolleyTotal".
-However the API implements both the endpoints as a workaround.
+The function app implements both the routes as a workaround.

 ## Technologies
 - C#, Azure Functions.